Broken Grey Wires: Who Wants Flowers When They Are Dead? at the Williamson Art Gallery

 Broken Grey Wires is a collective of creatives who facilitate inclusive cultural projects.
 With a special focus on accessibility, they encourage neurodivergent artists, as well as those who have experienced mental health challenges, to share their perspective, bring their creativity to a wider audience and keep making the work they are passionate about.

 Who Wants Flowers When They Are Dead? gathers the work of 17 artists who reflect on experiences of loss which are transfigured into works of art.
-Visitors will find wall-based works, photographic paper sculptures, tired machines and a glossy tower of toast.
+You will find paintings, photographic paper sculptures, a tired machine and a glossy tower of toast.

 Photo: Maja Lorkowska-Callaghan

 It’s important to mention that one of the key features of the show is the toolkit section at the entrance.
-There you’ll find ideas for how to engage with the work more deeply and how to keep yourself grounded if difficult moments arise.
-A beautifully compact catalogue is available to be taken around the show – we recommend sitting on one of the beautiful benches designed and made by Paddy Gould and Roxy Topia and perusing the catalogue after you’ve seen the work on display.
-The thoughtful texts are not prescriptive but provide important context for each piece.
+This is where you’ll find ideas for how to engage with the work more deeply and how to keep yourself grounded if difficult moments arise.
+A beautifully compact catalogue is available to be taken around the show – we recommend sitting on one of the beautiful benches, designed and made by Paddy Gould and Roxy Topia, and perusing the catalogue after you’ve seen the work on display.
+The thoughtful catalogue texts are not prescriptive but provide useful context for each piece.

 Photo: Maja Lorkowska-Callaghan